 Insuring Older Buildings: Final Takeaway

 Older buildings come with character, history, and craftsmanship that modern construction rarely matches.
-However, with those benefits come added costs and complexity when it comes to insurance and replacement.
+However, those benefits come with added costs and complexity for insurance and replacement.
 As Trevor Elliott pointed out, accurate replacement cost analysis is critical.
-Whether you own an older home or a commercial property, working with your insurance representative ensures you have the right coverage to protect your property — and your peace of mind.
+Whether you own an older home or a commercial property, working with your insurance representative ensures you have the right coverage to protect your property and your peace of mind.
+Remember, if you have any questions regarding insuring your building, old or new, contact us at isure today.